partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 FROM stock as s

 -- Equivalent PartiQL Core query
--- See Example 1.6 for the Binding Tuples created by WINDOWED clause SELECT value {
+SELECT value {
     'previous_a':
         CASE WHEN ws_1_pos - 1 >= 0 THEN